 You’ve put down your deposit in good faith: a dream wedding venue, a custom sofa, a family photography session.
 But before the company can make good on its promise to deliver, it goes belly-up.
 Now what?
 The first step is for a customer to initiate a merchant dispute.
 On your end, you’ll need to provide documentation linked to the sale as well as any evidence that indicates that you never received what you paid for.
-If the details suggest the complaint is legitimate and the merchant didn’t deliver, the acquirer -- the financial institution that contracts with merchants to accept a given card -- deducts that amount from the merchant’s account.
+If the details suggest the complaint is legitimate and the merchant didn’t deliver, the acquirer — the financial institution that contracts with merchants to accept a given card — deducts that amount from the merchant’s account.
 “The cardholder should notify their issuer as soon as possible once the merchant has gone out of business,” Visa spokeswoman Sarah Pew says.

 A wedding insurance policy could be bought as soon as the bridal party starts placing deposits.
 You can purchase a Wedding Protector Plan policy as close as 14 days before the event.